• Skip to main content

 Instructions

-2. Place marrow bones in a glass baking dish.
+2. Place pieces of bone marrow in a glass baking dish or stainless steel cookie sheet.

-3. Bake fro 20 minutes until each piece of marrow is bubbly and browned on top.
+3. Bake for 20 minutes until each piece of marrow is bubbly and browned on top.

-4. Remove dish from oven and carefully scrape marrow out of each piece of bone into a clean, glass bowl using a fork.
+4. Remove baking dish from the oven and carefully scrape marrow out of each piece of bone into a clean, glass bowl using a fork.

 5. Spread marrow on crackers or lightly toasted pieces of sourdough bread.